kevinlinxp/intellij-sublime-snippets-support/README.md

   - Substitutions in Sublime Text snippets are not supported.

-- You can config the directory to scan in **_Settings > Editor > Live Templates > Sublime Snippets_**.
+### Please be noted that:

-- You can find the auto-generated live templates grouped as "SublimeSnippets" in **_Settings > Editor > Live Templates_**.
-However, it is recommended **NOT** to change the settings for them because they will be recreated every time you start your IDE.
+- While you can find the auto-generated live templates grouped as "SublimeSnippets" in **_Settings > Editor > Live Templates_**, it is recommended **NOT** to change the settings for them because they will be recreated every time you start your IDE.
 Therefore, change your original snippets instead.